SummaryRead the full fact sheet

 |Men aged 19 years and over

-Roles of iron
+Food sources of iron

 High-risk groups for iron deficiency

-- babies given cow’s or other milk instead of breastmilk or infant formula
+- babies given instead of or

 - toddlers, particularly if they drink too much cow’s milk